icefallgames/SCICompanion/SCICompanion/Docs/source/Kernels/Graph.rst

 	Graph is a kernel with many sub functions.
 It should be noted that the order of the coordinates (y, followed by x) is the opposite of most kernels.

+	Also note that most Graph functions require a follow-up call to grUPDATE_BOX to update the screen after drawing.

 	:param number y1: The top of the box.
 	:param number x1: The left side of the box.
 	:param number y2: The bottom of the box.